iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst

     For information about the band designations for the other Landsat sensors, see this page from the USGS: https://www.usgs.gov/faqs/what-are-band-designations-landsat-satellites

-Once you've looked around the area, move on to the next script.
+Once you've looked around the area, move on to the next part.

 part 2 - band maths and charts